Ansar–Khatmiyya rivalry: Nimeiry era (1969–1989)

-Ahmed al-Mirghani (DUP) and Al-Sadiq al-Mahdi (Umma) shared power after the 1985 coup d'étatFollowing the 1985 coup d'état, Sadiq al-Mahdi was again elected president of the Umma party, and Khatmiyya and Ansar returned to political life in Sudan.
+Ahmed al-Mirghani (DUP) and Al-Sadiq al-Mahdi (Umma) shared power after the following the 1985 coup d'état, Sadiq al-Mahdi was again elected president of the Umma party, and Khatmiyya and Ansar returned to political life in Sudan.
 The Umma and DUP returned to the political landscape in the 1986 election, where the Umma won 100 seats and the DUP 63 seats, but al-Turabi's National Islamic Front made substantial gains with 51 seats.
 Sadiq al-Mahdi became the Prime Minister of Sudan and formed a coalition government with the DUP, with Ahmed al-Mirghani (Mohamed Osman al-Mirghani's youngest brother) becoming the president.

 Sadiq al-Mahdi, who initially opposed the Islamic laws he later supported, envisioned a fully Arabised and Islamised southern Sudan.
 The coalition government was overthrown in the 1989 coup d'état which was led by Colonel Omar al-Bashir and orchestrated by al-Turabi.